Abhradeep2001/Ping-Pong-Game/README.md

 # Ping-Pong-Game
-A simple game of ping-pong implemented using JAVA SWING GUI
+A simple game of ping-pong implemented using <H2>JAVA SWING GUI</H2>